 Astro-Turf and big-time sport had initially joined together in 1966 at the Houston Astro-Dome.
 After a year of trying to make grass grow indoors, the owners of the stadium opted for an alternative.
 While the Astro-Turf surface didn’t meet with universal approval, it was very effective and of a lower maintenance level when it came to its upkeep.
 New artificial pitches popped up all across North America in no time at all, and in a number of different sports.
 Some people loved the new surfaces, while others were far from impressed.
 Baseball star Dick Allen declared: “If a horse won’t eat it, I don’t want to play on it.”

 A decade and a half later the artificial surface phenomenon reached English club football.
-QPR had sent a delegation on a fact finding mission to the USA, in their growing exasperation with a pitch that was conspiring against their hopes of a return to Division One.
+QPR had sent a delegation on a fact-finding mission to the USA, in their growing exasperation with a pitch that was conspiring against their hopes of a return to Division One.
 QPR had succumbed to relegation in 1979, just three years after coming to within 16 minutes of being crowned league champions.
-By the end of the 1980-81 season they were starting to fall back, finishing in 8th position and seven points away from the promotion places.
-In the final season of two points for a win this amounted to being three and a half wins off the pace.
+By the end of the 1980/81 season, they were starting to fall back, finishing in eighth position and seven points away from the promotion places.
+In the final season of two points for a win, this amounted to being three and a half wins off the pace.

 The resentment of many rival teams and supporters towards QPR’s artificial pitch was gaining momentum.
 One disgruntled visiting Aston Villa fan took such an exception that he marched down the terraces to the perimeter wall, and then threw a sizeable square of real turf on top of the artificial surface in protest.